Dracula (Castlevania): Appearances

-Set in the early 1800s, Castlevania: Circle of the Moon explains how Dracula was defeated by vampire hunter Morris Baldwin.
+Set in 1830, Castlevania: Circle of the Moon explains how Dracula was defeated by vampire hunter Morris Baldwin a decade prior.
 At the start of the game, Dracula is resurrected by his disciple Camilla.
 The player assumes the role of Nathan Graves, a student of Morris Baldwin, who once again defeats the newly resurrected Dracula.Castlevania: Harmony of Dissonance takes place in 1748.
 Simon's grandson Juste is the main character.
 He enters Castlevania to save his childhood friend Lydie Erlanger.
-Their friend Maxim Kischine resurrected Dracula in order to prove his worth as a vampire hunter.
-Dracula is defeated by Juste.Castlevania: Aria of Sorrow features a deeper plot than the previous two.
-Set in 2035, the game stars Soma Cruz, a high school exchange student visiting Japan with his friend Mina.
-The villain of this game is not Dracula, as he died a real death over 30 years ago, but Graham Jones, a cult leader who believes himself to be Dracula's reincarnation.
-The game also introduced the amnesiac Julius Belmont, who defeated Dracula for the last time in 1999.
-It is revealed that Soma himself is actually Dracula's reincarnation, and possesses the Count's power to absorb the souls of various monsters and thereby assume their powers.
+Their friend Maxim Kischine resurrected Dracula in order to prove his worth as a vampire hunter and Dracula is defeated by Juste.